|Project name:||Olympic Domain Magnetotellurics|

 This project is being undertaken in partnership with Geoscience Australia (a Division of the Commonwealth Department of Innovation and Science) under the National Collaboration Framework promoting State–Federal precompetitive geoscientific collaborative programs.

-- ~320 new broadband MT sites across a variable 100 km x 100 km array covering the Olympic Domain around Carrapateena, Fremantle Doctor, Red Lake, Punt Hill, Emmie Bluff and Mount Gunson (site spacing between 10 km and 1.5 km)
+- Approximately 320 new broadband MT sites across a variable 100 km x 100 km array covering the Olympic Domain around Carrapateena, Fremantle Doctor, Red Lake, Punt Hill, Emmie Bluff and Mount Gunson (site spacing between 10 km and 1.5 km)

 - Three-dimensional resistivity model of the crust beneath the survey area